Country overview: United Kingdom

 5 Share of persons aged 0+ with an equivalent disposable income below the at-risk-of-poverty threshold, which is set at 60 % of the national median equivalised disposable income (after social transfers).

-In England, based on the school survey, lifetime prevalence of any drug among students aged 11–15 was 16.8 % in 2011, last year prevalence was 11.8 % and last month prevalence was 6.0 %.
+In England, based on the school survey, lifetime prevalence of any drug among students aged 11–15 was 17.1 % in 2012, last year prevalence was 11.9 % and last month prevalence was 6.5 %, with cannabis being the most prevalent illicit substance used.

 ESPAD data showed that lifetime prevalence of cannabis use decreased from 41 % in 1995 to 35 % in 1999, rose again to 38 % in 2003 and decreased to 25 % in 2011.
 Last year prevalence of cannabis use was reported by 21 % of the students in 2011, compared to 31 % in 2003 and 35 % in 1995.
 Despite a slight increase in the last month prevalence of cannabis use in 2011 (13 %) when compared to 2007 (11 %), the overall trend in last month cannabis use is declining (20 % in 2003; 24 % in 1995).

-The school age population study in England confirms a long-term declining trend in lifetime prevalence of cannabis use among 15-year-olds from 37 % in 2003 to 21 % in 2011, which is further validated by data from the latest HBSC study, which reported that 19 % of respondents had ever used cannabis.
-The latest HBSC results for 2010 also indicate a decline in lifetime cannabis prevalence rates among 15-year-olds from 36 % in 1998 to 22 % in Wales, and from 37 % in 2002 to 19 % in Scotland.
+The school age population study in England confirms a long-term declining trend in lifetime prevalence of cannabis use among 15-year-olds from 37 % in 2003 to 22.5 % in 2012.
+This is further validated by data from the HBSC study in 2010, which reported that 22 % of respondents had ever used cannabis.
+The 2010 HBSC results also indicated a decline in lifetime cannabis prevalence rates among 15-year-olds from 36 % in 1998 to 22 % in 2010 in Wales, and from 37 % in 2002 to 19 % in 2010 in Scotland.

 Universal drug prevention initiatives are an important policy area in the field of prevention.
-Drug prevention is part of the national curriculum throughout most of the United Kingdom, and most schools have a drug education policy and guidelines on dealing with drug incidents.
-Often, drug prevention is delivered within the wider health and social education agenda and addresses both licit and illicit substances.
+Drug prevention is part of the national curriculum throughout most of the United Kingdom, focused on building resilient young people, and most schools have a drug education policy and guidelines on dealing with drug incidents.
+Often, drug prevention is delivered within the wider non-statutory personal social and health education agenda and addresses both licit and illicit substances.
+A recent survey, however, found that education on substance abuse prevention is applied inconsistently, and in many instances the implementation is hampered by lack of time and financial resources; provision is currently being reviewed.
 In Scotland an online education programme, Choices for Life, is used to give young people credible information on drugs and also allows teachers and other educators to exchange prevention practices.

-The government has prioritised the early identification of at-risk children and families and the provision of suitable interventions, and aims to provide a focused approach to the needs of the family as a whole and a tailored support service.
+The Government has prioritised the early identification of at-risk children and families and the provision of suitable interventions, and aims to provide a focused approach to the needs of the family as a whole and a tailored support service, through their Troubled Families programme, which will be expanded further from 2015.
 A package of interventions is proposed, including: parenting skills; drugs education for children; family support to help them stay together; addressing other problems; support for kinship carers; and in some cases intensive interventions.
 Another important element of selective prevention is the focus on vulnerable young people, such as young offenders, looked-after children, young homeless people, ethnic and sexual minorities, and youth in deprived neighbourhoods, through special programmes at the community level.
-The Positive Futures scheme in England and Wales engages young people at risk and provides them with employment, education and training opportunities, while the Choices programme, funded by the Home Office in 2011/12, aimed to enhance the ability of the voluntary and community sector to develop effective local activities for the prevention and reduction of drug use among young people.
+The Positive Futures scheme in England and Wales engages young people at risk and provides them with employment, education and training opportunities, while the Choices programme, funded by the Home Office in 2011/12 and evaluated in 2013, aimed to enhance the ability of the voluntary and community sector to develop effective local activities for the prevention and reduction of drug use among young people.
 The Choices programme involved 11 national voluntary and community sector organisations working with around 190 local voluntary organisations and engaging over 10 000 young people.
 The interventions delivered through Choices included: mentoring and peer mentoring; intensive support; one-to-one brief interventions; motivational interviewing; the use of arts, media, work and sports based activities to enhance protective factors and build resilience; prevention interventions for young people affected by parental substance misuse and for those on the edge of statutory interventions in relation to substance misuse and related offending.
+Integrated Family Support Services, available across the majority of Wales, provide support for families with parental substance misuse issues.

 With regard to indicated prevention, there are early interventions to target future offenders when problems such as truancy, bad behaviour in school or contact with the police first occur.